omnivore-app/docs.omnivore/docs/using/install.md

 ## Browser Extensions

 The browser extension is used to save pages and URLs.
 With the extension installed you can tap the Omnivore extension button to save the current page, or the browser context menu to save a URL.
-For more info on saving items checkout our docs on [saving](./saving.md).
+For more info on saving items checkout our docs on [saving to your Omnivore library](./saving.md).

 - [Install on Chrome](https://omnivore.app/install/chrome)
 - [Install on Edge](https://omnivore.app/install/edge)